seancorfield/honeysql/doc/clause-reference.md

 as if they are separate clauses but they will appear in pairs: `ON ...
 DO ...`.

-`:on-conflict` accepts either a single SQL entity
+`:on-conflict` accepts a sequence of zero or more
-(a keyword or symbol), or a SQL clause, or a pair of a SQL entity and a SQL clause.
-The SQL entity is a column name and the SQL clause can be an `:on-constraint` clause or a`:where` clause.
+SQL entities (keywords or symbols), optionally followed by a single SQL clause (hash map).
+It can also accept either a single SQL entity or a single SQL clause.
+The SQL entities are column names and the SQL clause can be an `:on-constraint` clause or a`:where` clause.

 _[For convenience of use with the `on-conflict` helper, this clause can also accept any of those arguments, wrapped in a sequence; it can also accept an empty sequence, and just produce `ON CONFLICT`, so that it can be combined with other clauses directly]_